 I remember coming across a wonderful tool that found WiFi hotspots around the world for us to latch onto.
-It was in the days when CyberGypsying was not such a free flowing affair, where, if likened to the art of love making, it would have been the equivalent of fourteen layers of clothing between you and unbridled passion.
-Did it kill our enthusiasm, of course not, but things have improved and we find ourselves working al mundo more freely now.
+It was in the days when working remotely was not such a free flowing affair.
+It didn’t kill our enthusiasm of course, but things have improved and we find ourselves working more freely now.

 But this tool was centred on hotspots and it took a little leap to create something that made the working environment more important, or WorkSnug as it’s quite suitably known.

 Anyhow WorkSnug has a Web2.0 feel about it, is easy to use and has simple info that guides us to our WiFi enabled work den with ease.
-There is an iPhone app (not sure how it would be with a Nokia as my E71 is being repaired) so if you find yourself in the wilds of, let’s say London, no problem.
+There is an iPhone app, so if you find yourself in the wilds of, let’s say London, no problem.

 But hold on a minute, in perusing the Kings Cross area of London I came up with a place called The Hub, or The Hub Net or whatever – but it’s a dedicated CyberGypsy place where you pay a reasonable monthly fee to work with like minded people.

 But hang on – isn’t this place turning remote working into working that is anything but remote.
-I find myself torn – I look at the lovely pics of a trendy London haven and think that perhaps it is even this that I am escaping from.
+I find myself torn – I look at the lovely pics of a trendy London haven and think, that perhaps it is even this that I’m escaping from.

 Leave it out and get on the bus – I’ll go and take a look and report back.